Opensource-Academy/git-practise-1/README.md

 Use `git add` `git commit` and `git push` to push your changes to github.

-Now create a pull request on the first fork you made, asking the other person to merge the changes you made in your fork, into their fork.
+Now create a pull request on the other person's fork, asking the other person to merge the changes you made in your fork, into their fork.

 ## For 3 learners